higherkindness/mu-scala/docs/src/main/tut/README.md

     def lotsOfReplies(request: HelloRequest): Observable[HelloResponse]

     /**
-     * Client streaming RPCs where the client writes a sequence of messages and sends them to the server,
+     * Client streaming RPC where the client writes a sequence of messages and sends them to the server,
      * again using a provided stream.
 Once the client has finished writing the messages, it waits for
      * the server to read them and return its response.
      *
      * https://grpc.io/docs/guides/concepts.html
      *
-     * @param request Stream of requests.
+     * @param request Stream of client requests.
-     * @return Single Server Response.
+     * @return Single server response.
      */
     @rpc(Protobuf)
     @stream[RequestStreaming.type]
     def lotsOfGreetings(request: Observable[HelloRequest]): F[HelloResponse]

     /**
-     * Bidirectional streaming RPCs where both sides send a sequence of messages using a read-write stream.
+     * Bidirectional streaming RPC where both sides send a sequence of messages using a read-write stream.
      * The two streams operate independently, so clients and servers can read and write in whatever order
      * they like: for example, the server could wait to receive all the client messages before writing its
      * responses, or it could alternately read a message then write a message, or some other combination of